Abhijeet6387/LibM/README.md

 # libM
-<strong>libM</strong> is basically a simple library management system that helps effective management of books.
+<strong>libM</strong> is basically a simple library management system that helps in effective management of books.
-Library management systems help libraries keep track of the books and stocks easily and efficiently.
+Library management systems help libraries to keep track of the books and stocks easily and efficiently.

 <b>Key Features:</b>